 CARE Marlborough – Marlborough

 Open to those who have had, or are having involvement with a mental health service.
 They offer an informal, comfortable and warm environment that provides opportunities for recreation, socialisation and a meeting place to share common experiences.
 They embrace and promote the principles of recovery and work from a strengths model.
 Open daily from 9am – 3pm.
 Email: email@example.com or phone 03 578 0302.

 Compass Peer Support and Advocacy Service (Health Action Trust) – Nelson

 Community Mental Health peer advocacy and support service aiming to empower tangata whai ora/mental health service users/caregivers to receive the best possible service in a culture of respect and recovery, by ensuring their voice is heard and their rights upheld.
 Contact: 03 548 2798 ext 6, or 0800 212798 or firstname.lastname@example.org

 Offering peer-led advocacy and support to tangata whaiora/mental health services users within the Marlborough community.
 We walk with you, giving the support and information needed to ensure your voice is heard, and you are able to understand all aspects that relate to your recovery.
 Email: email@example.com or phone 03 579 5304.

 MHAPS: Mental Health Advocacy and Peer Support – Canterbury

 A peer-led, Christchurch-based charitable trust working in the area of mental health and addictions.
 MHAPS was formed by a merger of Anxiety Support Canterbury, Bipolar Support Canterbury and Psychiatric Consumers Trust in July 2011 in order to provide a variety of services easily available to people experiencing mental distress/mental illness and addictions.
-All services are free of charge and no referral is required.
+Most services are free of charge and no referral is required.
 Contact: 03 365 9479.